-Now, two years later, Nespresso has partnered with international non-profit organization TechnoServe.
+Now, two years later, Nespresso has partnered with the international non-profit organization TechnoServe.
 The aim of the partnership is to establish the Reviving Origins project and turn an industry that was at risk of disappearing into an engine for development.
 Experts believe it has the potential to support thousands of families across the country.

 We spoke to Paul Stewart, the global coffee director at TechnoServe.
 He explained how this project is working to uplift people.
 They want to empower the very farmers whose parents used to produce coffee in 1980s, before abandoning the crop as it became unviable.

 Longevity: Why is the Reviving Origins project in Zimbabwe so important, and how has it helped to have Nespresso involved?

 Stewart: The Reviving Origins project is providing the training and market connections that Zimbabwe’s coffee-growers need to profitably grow the crop, ensuring better livelihoods for farming families.
 And when farmers earn higher incomes, they invest in their children’s education, in better housing, and in improved nutrition for their families.

 Nespresso’s role is vital for the success of the initiative.
 It provides a stable market and premium prices.
 These incentivize farmers to adopt new techniques to improve the quality and quantity of their harvests.

 You’ve been the global coffee director at TechnoServe for almost three years.
 What are the most notable lessons you’ve learned in this time?